Computationally-efficient Graph Modeling with Refined Graph Random Features: Experiments

-\textbf{Normal Prediction} :~ We test GRF++ on normal vector prediction (mesh interpolation) Every vertex of the graph mesh $\mathrm{G}$ with a vertex-set V, is associated with spatial coordinates $x_i \in \mathbb{R}^3$ and a unit normal vector $F_i \in \mathbb{R}^3$.
+\paragraph{Normal Prediction :}~ We test GRF++ on normal vector prediction (mesh interpolation).
+Every vertex of the graph mesh $\mathrm{G}$ with a vertex-set V, is associated with spatial coordinates $\mathbf{x_i} \in \mathbb{R}^3$ and a unit normal vector $\mathbf{F}_i \in \mathbb{R}^3$.
 Following~\citep{choromanski2024fast}, we randomly sample a subset $V' \subset V$ from each mesh with $|V' | = 0.8|V|$ and mask out their vertex normals.
-Our goal is to predict the vertex normals of each masked vertex $i \in V'$ via: $F_i = \sum_{j \in V \textbackslash V'} \mathrm{K}(i, j)F_j,$ where $\mathrm{K}$ is the diffusion kernel.
+Our goal is to predict the vertex normals of each masked vertex $i \in V'$ via: $F_i = \sum_{j \in V \setminus V'} \mathrm{K}(i, j)F_j,$ where $\mathrm{K}$ is the diffusion kernel.
 We report the cosine similarity between predicted and groundtruth vertex normals, averaged over all the nodes.
-We validate GRF++ over 40 meshes of 3D printed objects of varying sizes from the Thingi10K dataset~\citep{Thingi10K}.
+We validate GRF++ over \textbf{40} meshes of 3D printed objects of varying sizes from the Thingi10K dataset~\citep{Thingi10K}.
 Additional details are provided in App.~\ref{sec:vert_norm_app}.
-To save space, we show all \textbf{40+} mesh results in Tab. ~\ref{tab:metrics_vertec_normal_all} in the Appendix.
-Here we present a few larger meshes in Table ~\ref{tab:metrics_node}.
+To save space, we show all the results in Tab.~\ref{tab:metrics_vertec_normal_all} in App~\ref{sec:vert_norm_app} presenting a few larger meshes in Table ~\ref{tab:metrics_node}.
 GRFs++ provide consistent gains, compared to regular GRFs.
+Moreover we show that GRF++ provides better scaling than the baseline kernel~(Fig.~\ref{fig:time_grf_plus}).

+\paragraph{GRF++ in Graph Transformers :} To further validate our approach, we evaluate GRF++ within the GraphGPS framework~\cite{rampavsek2022recipe}, using a Performer backbone without any default positional encoding.
+As shown in Tab.~\ref{tab:graph_gps}, integrating GRF++ consistently improves upon this baseline across established benchmarks~\citep{ dwivedi2022LRGB, dwivedi2023benchmarking}.
+These results confirm that GRF++ generates highly effective positional node representations, demonstrating that the utility of our method extends well beyond kernel approximation.
+Additional details are presented in App.~\ref{sec:gps_app}.